Walter Barnes (politician)

 Walter Henry Barnes (7 September 1858 – 19 February 1933) was a longtime member of the Queensland Legislative Assembly.

 Early years

-Barnes was born in Castlemaine, Victoria, a son of Hiram Barnes, who took his family to Queensland when he was six years old.
+Barnes was born in Castlemaine, Colony of Victoria, a son of Hiram Barnes, who took his family to Queensland when he was six years old.

 He gained employment in the saddler business, then worked as a driver for Cobb and Co. coaches.
 He next worked for the Post Office, then in 1884 joined his brother's firm of Barnes and Co.
 Ltd., produce and general merchants.
 He held the position of manager of the Roma Street business for very many years, and ultimately became managing director of the company.

 Politics

 For 25 years he was a member of the Coorparoo Shire Council, of which body he was five times Chairman.

 He first entered Parliament in 1901 as member for Bulimba, succeeding Sir James R. Dickson, who left State politics for Federal Parliament.
 With the exception of a break of three years, Barnes represented Bulimba and, later, Wynnum, in the Queensland Legislative Assembly until his death.

 His first office was that of Minister for Lands in the short-lived (19 November 1907 – 18 February 1908) Philp Ministry.
 Then, in the Kidston coalition Ministry, he served as Minister tor Public Instruction, and had the distinction of piloting the University of Queensland Bill through Parliament.
 In 1909 Mr. Barnes was allotted the combined portfolios of Public Works and Education, and in 1912 became Treasurer and Minister for Works in the Denham administration, and served as Acting Premier during Denham's absence in Great Britain.

 He again served as Treasurer in the Moore Administration.

 He was defeated in the contest for Bulimba in 1915, but was again returned at the general election of 1918, and later became the member for Wynnum.